Roman Cyprus: Roads

-In the Roman Empire, roads were open for everyone to travel.
-People traveled on foot, by two and four-wheeled vehicles, or by horse and donkey.
-In the ancient world, where very few people had maps, roads offered predictability and a guarantee that there were no natural obstacles ahead, which usually meant long detours.
-Traveling on a road also meant greater speed and the possibility of encountering inns, shrines, and springs.

 Before the Roman period Cyprus already had a system of main roads and during Roman rule secondary roads were added.
 The roads in Cyprus often did not meet Roman standards and preexisting roads were not changed to meet them.
-Although, milestone inscriptions indicate renovations in AD 198, at least in West Cyprus.
+Although, milestone inscriptions indicate renovations in 198 AD, at least in western Cyprus.
 During the Severan period road maintenance was a civic duty.
 Throughout the Roman period it is uncertain if the central government paid for the roads completely or shared the costs with nearby cities.

 Informal cross-country roads were used in addition to the formal roads.
 The roads converged on the main economic center, Salamis.
 Along with the main roads, minor roads radiated from a city.
 This layout shows the influence of economic forces in creating roads.
 These minor roads connected the surrounding areas to the urban market.
 There were also the benefits of ensuring the import of food into cities, thus reducing the risk of famine.

 Coinage

 Although the minting and circulation of Cypriot coins has not yet been exhaustively studied, there is sufficient evidence to show widespread trade routes and interaction with other cultures in the Roman world.
 There are two main types of evidence in coinage: coins minted in or for Cyprus, and all coins circulating within the province during Roman times.
-After 30 B.C. the nature of coinage became more "Romanized"; coin type and manufacture did not remain static over time, and styles and imagery of coins changed frequently.
-Provincial coins were minted at Paphos and Salamis, as well as "regal" coins specific to each reigning Emperor in his time.
-The Koinon was responsible for the coinage, as well as the emperor cult and organization of festivals.
-For a detailed compilation of each type of coin for each Emperor during this period.
+After 30 BC the nature of coinage became more "Romanized"; coin type and manufacture did not remain static over time, and styles and imagery of coins changed frequently.
+Provincial coins were minted at Paphos and Salamis, as well as "regal" coins specific to each reigning emperor.
+The League of Free Laconians was responsible for the coinage, as well as the emperor cult and organization of festivals.